Vanille: Concept and creation

 Vanille, as with the rest of the cast of Final Fantasy XIII, was created by director Motomu Toriyama and scenario writer Daisuke Watanabe, with the overarching theme being "characters at the mercy of a predetermined, unjust fate".
 Her appearance was designed by recurring Final Fantasy artist Tetsuya Nomura.
 Due to the story progression, Toriyama wanted a unified point of view, and added Vanille's narration to this end.
 An element of the character's portrayal in the 2013 sequel Lightning Returns: Final Fantasy XIII was guilt at her actions in the backstory of XIII, leading her to be easily manipulated by antagonistic factions.
 Her story arc also shared a common thread of emotional burdens with the rest of the cast.
 Her motion capture actress was Asami Katsura, who "played each and every movement carefully" in the original game.

-Standing 161 cm tall, Vanille was given twin pigtails by Nomura to emphasize her "girlish" personality.
+Standing tall, Vanille was given twin pigtails by Nomura to emphasize her "girlish" personality.
 When asked to make her outfit different from the people of Cocoon, he decided to go with an ethnic costume design and examined tribal cultures around the world.
 Specifically taking inspiration from the Himba people of Namibia, he implemented elements such as fine ornaments and a fur around the waist into her design.
 During development, one of the developers insisted on the concept of Vanille using a yo-yo as her weapon, but Nomura felt the idea was uninteresting and a hindrance.
 After discussion the developer clarified he wanted a weapon with a string that pulled the enemy, and Nomura gave her a fishing rod as a result.
 Vanille is a "l'Cie": humans cursed with magical powers and a task to complete.
 Her crystalline form, the fate of l'Cie who have fulfilled their purpose, was the first to be designed and used as a basis for those of the other characters.
 Vanille's design changed little in Lightning Returns, with the only addition being a pink-coloured headdress with ornate horns intended to give an impression of divinity.